Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 If you are running on a multi-CPU platform you only want one CPU to communicate with the NIC.
 Distributing your channels over multiple CPUs will cause cache thrashing which absolutely tanks performance.
+Many of pixeldrain's server are dual CPU, where one CPU runs the pixeldrain software and the other only communicates with the NIC.
+Buying a $10k CPU just to talk to a NIC is a bit wasteful, I recommend just using one CPU if you have the choice.

 Your NIC will usually configure the channels correctly on boot, so in most of the cases you don't need to change anything here.
 You can query the settings